 First, the proposal for a composite DESI index at the local level will be elaborated by the partnership including relevant indicators covering various aspects of digitalisation.
 The starting point is to use the same variables as DESI at the Member State level, allowing also comparison of local/city level to national figures.
 The measurement rules in the local DESI should also be clear and transparent and easily disseminated so that actions for improvements can be clearly identified.
 On a voluntary basis cities and national authorities can participate in the development and implementation of the DESI local index.
 As the first step, the partnership calculates the related costs of collecting data for DESI local for 3-5 Member States to assess the feasibility to spread this across EU.
 National statistical systems should contribute to the National Statistical Programme by introducing the DESI implementation at local, including urban level.
 Partners will also investigate the possibility to use other sources of data besides statistics, such as household surveys, customer journeys, etc.

 Once it has been identified how the data collection process can be performed, it is necessary to establish who the actors are and their relationship (is it the same local administration or a data supplier?).
 Partners will investigate whether the collection of some data could eventually be automated.
 Analysis to identify the data source at local level for each indicator must be carried out and a cost-benefit analysis to optimise the statistical process performed.
 The Statistical Offices at local level are the main actors to be involved.

 - Preparation: 2018 Q2 –Q3 Preparation of the DESI local composite.

 - Implementation: 2018 Q3 – 2019 Q3 Assessment of available data sources; estimate of costs.

-- Assessment: 2019 Q4 – Development of Proposal for Member States.
+- Assessment: 2019 Q4 – Development of the Index Proposal.

-Rome and Estonia.
+Rome and Estonia

-- Digital Transition full Draft Action Plan
+- Digital Transition full Action Plan